Skip to main content

 Make an exhaustive list of the risks to safety, who could be affected, preventative measures, and your plan (and contingency plan) for addressing and managing each.
 While this may seem like an overwhelming endeavor, remember that the more you prepare for a particular risk, the likelier you are to protect and save lives.

 Depending on where you hold your event, the location should already have an emergency response plan in place.
-Ask management for their plan to follow their lead with established protocols while developing your event-specific plan, integrating procedures as relevant to the event along with your assessed risks and solutions for mitigating them.
-A comprehensive event safety plan should include all of the following elements:
+Ask management for their plan to follow their lead with established protocols while developing your event-specific Incident Action Plan.

-This plan must clearly define event management staff roles and responsibilities, communication channels, evacuation routes, shelter-in-place guidelines, traffic routes, and assembly points for any threat or emergency that could potentially occur during the event, including an active shooter, act of violence, fire, or inclement weather.
-Detailed information on entrances and exits should be included along with protocols for assisting differently abled, elderly and children in attendance.
-Emergency contact information should be included for local emergency services, event security, and key personnel.
+The event-specific Incident Action Plan must clearly define event management staff roles and responsibilities, communication channels, evacuation routes, shelter-in-place guidelines, traffic routes, and assembly points for any potential threat or emergency, including an active shooter, act of violence, fire, or inclement weather.
+The plan should additionally include the following elements:

 Facility Map(s)